jfox015/Bonfire-News/README.md

 # Bonfire News Module

-A custom news module for the Bonfire Admin Dashboard mod.
+A custom module for the [Bonfire Admin Dashboard](https://github.com/ci-bonfire/Bonfire) mod.
+It allows you to create, manage and publish news stories for your site.
+You can use the built in API to post compact news lists or articles with previews in any view with just a line or two of code.

 ## Features

 - Create and manage news articles
 - Retrieve single or multiple articles as views or as a list array
-- Manage category and status
+- Manage categories and statuses
-- Add attachmments
+- Add file attachmments and images

-## Possible Features

-- Multiple Attachments
+- Enabled support for the [Bonfire Comments](https://github.com/jfox015/Bonfire-Comments) module to accept comments and start discussions

 ## Installation and Usage

 See the [Bonfire:News Wiki Guide](https://github.com/jfox015/Bonfire-News/wiki) for installation and usage tips.

+## Change Log

+Follow the progress of the library on the [Change Log](https://github.com/jfox015/Bonfire-News/wiki/Change-Log) page

 ## Keep Current on the Mod